ALEXANDRA McCORMICK

 2014

-Evoked Potentials declares the ephemeral nature of life.
+Potenciales evocados declares the ephemeral nature of life.
 It highlights, through slides, time in relation to light images from a personal archive, a life story; two decades of travel and personal memories.
 It unfolds in the windows of the space, releasing the light contained in these images.
-The space is then illuminated with two moments of light: the one trapped in the slides and the one directly from the sun entering
+The space is then illuminated with two moments of light: the one trapped in the slides and the one directly from the sun entering through the window.

 RELÁMPAGO PERMANENTE In-situ instalation